SabineWren/OrgFinderDeprecated/README.md

 # Cognition.corp
-Cognition Corp. website and database development
+Cognition Corp website and database development

-## Current Steps aligned
+To host the app locally, add and run dependencies.
+We provide the required steps for Debian-based GNU distributions:
+1) sudo apt-get install npm
+2) npm intstall angular-resource
+3) npm start

-###main priorities:
+###current agile priorities:

-1. 2-page angularjs app: view DB with drop down filters, and update DB
+1. Dual-view AngularJS front end: view DB with drop down filters, and update DB

-2. PHP server to receive the queries and form them into SQL; same computer as MySQL server
+2. PHP server to receive queries and transliterate to SQL.
+One computer hosts PHP server and MySQL server

 ###long term:

-1. Add passwords and restrict access to update page
+1. Add passwords and restrict access to update view

 2. Add graphs to visualize data